nicklan/tglgrid/README.md

 ----------------------------
 - Properties dialog to set behavior and some apperance options (color, spacing, cell size...)
-- Support messages on first inlet to turn on/off particular cells, and query cell state
 - Toggle -> hold down shift -> click should fill intervening cells